-We started off our adventure in Launceston, the second largest city in Tasmania after Hobart.
+We started our adventure in Launceston, the second largest city in Tasmania after Hobart.
 To stretch our legs after the plane, we visited the Cataract Gorge, which is the main attraction in the area.
-The river gorge itself is impressive, particularly since Australia isn’t generally blessed with the types of rivers we find in Canada.
-There are several short walks around the gorge, but the most spectacular, and no doubt the most popular amongst children, is the one that takes you over the gorge via a suspension bridge.
+The river gorge itself is impressive, particularly since Australia isn’t blessed with the types of rivers we find in Canada.
+There are several short walks around the canyon, but the most spectacular, and no doubt the most popular amongst children, is the one that takes you over the gorge via a suspension bridge.

 From there, we headed to Bicheno for a couple of nights.
 Bicheno is a picturesque small town of only around 850 people, but it attracts a surprising number of tourists due to its idyllic location near national parks and its resident colony of penguins.
 Penguin tours are held in the evenings and are a must for any family visiting the area during the colder months.
 But for us, travelling with a young baby keen on early nights, we decided to skip this activity and opt for a morning hike in the Freycinet National Park to see the famous Wineglass Bay.
-The hike itself isn’t too long – around 1.5 hours return – but the lookout over the bay is stunning and worth the steep climb.
+The walk itself isn’t too long – around 1.5 hours return – but the lookout over the bay is stunning and worth the steep climb.

 Day 3, 4 and 5 – Hobart to Launceston via Devonport

 Our next stop was the city of Hobart, the second oldest capital of Australia.
-If you happen to be there on a Saturday, the Salamanca Market is a must see where you will find fine Tasmanian produce for a lovely picnic at one of the nearby parks.
+If you happen to be there on a Saturday, the Salamanca Market is a must see where you will find exceptional Tasmanian produce for a lovely picnic at one of the nearby parks.